Author guidelines

 No additional text, outline or synopsis should be included.
 Please do not use white space or any heading within the image.

-The manuscripts not prepared according to the instructions will be returned to authors for the correction.
+The manuscripts not prepared according to the instructions will be returned to the authors for correction.